 USSF referee uniform consisting of a gold or yellow referee shirt (tucked in), solid black shorts, USSF black socks (solid or striped), and predominantly black sneakers or cleats.

 Supplies needed include a whistle, a wristwatch with a stopwatch function, a pad of paper, a pen, red and yellow cards, and a coin (WWPPCC).

-- Introduce yourself to the coaches and players and make sure you are at the right game.
+Introduce yourself to the coaches and players and make sure you are at the right game.

-- If a coach is controversial, remind them of the Zero-Tolerance (ZT) rule.
+If a coach is giving you a hard time, remind them of the Zero-Tolerance (ZT) rule.
 That will usually do the trick.
-If a coach continues to give you a hard time, give them a final reminder about the ZT rule.
-Referees have the power to eject a coach from the game if he/she can’t follow the ZT rule.
-If a fan is confrontational, go to the sideline and let both coaches know.
+If a coach continues to give you a hard time, follow the Ask, Tell, Dismiss guideline.
+Referees have the power to eject a coach from the game if he/she can’t follow the Zero-Tolerance rule.
+If a fan is giving you a hard time, go to the sideline and let both coaches know.
 The coach who is on the same team as the fan is responsible for talking to the fan and reminding him/her of the Zero-Tolerance rule.
 See the Zero-Tolerance Guidelines for how to decide a ZT score.

 Keep track of goals scored and times scored, serious injuries, yellow or red cards, and Zero-Tolerance violations and include these in your game reports.